jtrejo13/matlab-interpreter/README.md

 A (simplified) MATLAB language interpreter.

+## About

+This interpreter was written in Python and it directly executes instructions written in the MATLAB language.
+The interpreter uses the following strategies for program execution:

+1) Reads and 'tokenizes' the input source code
+2) Parses the tokenized source code and produces an Abstract Syntax Tree (AST)
+3) Traverses and interprets the AST, executing expressions as it moves along the tree

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.